fatekkl/Algoritmos/README.md

-# Reposiitory to save my LeetCode resolutions
+# Repository to save my LeetCode resolutions

 ## Here you can see all my LeetCode resolutions, i do a little everyday, normally one.